 A variety of information about breast cancer, early detection, treatment and more.

 The goal of the University is to provide a comprehensive support team that emphasizes caring and personal respect.
-If you are pregnant, or if you know someone who is pregnant, this web site describes the support services available at ACU.
-It provides basic information and the names of individuals who are ready to assist you.
-Please feel free to contact any of the individuals or offices listed to discuss your situation.
+If you are pregnant, or if you know someone who is pregnant, there are support services available at ACU.
 All consultations will be handled confidentially.

 Genital HPV and the New HPV Vaccine

 Human Papilloma Virus (HPV) is the most common sexually transmitted virus in the United States.
 Many are unaware because it usually has no symptoms and can go away on its own.
 The virus can remain silent for years.

 Who Gets HPV?